Cork (film): Production

 Gurrea's debut feature, the project was developed at the San Sebastián's Ikusmira Berriak 2016 Residency, Sources2 and the Sam Spiegel Film Lab.
 The screenplay was penned by Gurrea alongside Francisco Kosterlitz.

 Laia Costa was originally a cast choice for one of the leads, but eventually Vicky Luengo was cast as the protagonist.
 The film was produced by Lastor Media alongside Malmo Pictures and Irusoin, with the participation of TV3, EiTB, and funding from ICAA, ICEC, and support from Creative Europe's MEDIA.
-It was shot in Catalan in locations of the province of Girona, including the Albera Massif (Alt Empordà), with, in addition to the three leads, a cast consisting of non-professional actors, primarily cork workers.
+It was shot in Catalan in Darnius and other locations of the province of Girona such as Maçanet de Cabrenys, Agullana, Figueres, and the Albera Massif (Alt Empordà), with, in addition to the three leads, a cast consisting of non-professional actors, primarily cork workers.
 Shooting started on 19 July 2021.

 Release

 The film was selected for screening at the 70th San Sebastián International Film Festival's main competition, where it was presented on 19 September 2022.
-Distributed by A Contracorriente Films, it was theatrically released on 2 December 2022.
+Distributed by A Contracorriente Films, it was theatrically released in Spain on 2 December 2022.
+London-based international sales company REASON8 closed distribution deals with Tamasa Distribution for distribution in French-speaking Europe, J&J Films for Dutch-speaking Benelux, Encripta for Latin America, and HBO CEE for Central and Eastern Europe.